-- 9.1 The total irrigated area of the POS is to be in accordance with the Department of Water North West Corridor Water Supply Strategy. - 9.2 Irrigation design and installation is to comply with the City of Wanneroo Irrigation Specification. - 9.3 To facilitate planting establishment, any dry-planting should take place in late autumn/early winter and supplementary infill planting is to be undertaken the following year in late autumn/early winter.
+- 9.1 The total irrigated area and average irrigation rate of the POS shall be in accordance with schedule 6 of LPP4.3 and the City of Wanneroo and the Department of Water North West Corridor Water Supply Strategy. - 9.2 Irrigation design and installation is to comply with the City of Wanneroo Irrigation Specification. - 9.3 To facilitate planting establishment, any dry-planting should take place in late autumn/early winter and supplementary infill planting shall be undertaken the following year in late autumn/early winter.